adewandaru/EM/README.md

 This code inspired by Victor Lavrenko's explanation https://www.youtube.com/watch?v=REypj2sy_5U&t=170s on solving Mixture model using EM.

+#1 Dimensional EM
+Check the em-algorithm-1d.py on this repository.

 The program create two sets of 1000 gaussian random 1 dimensional datapoints (scalar) each with specific mean and variance.